gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Support for mapped nested inputs

 When dealing with task inputs, it may be that not all values are known upfront.
-For example, for code quality plugins like e.g. the [`findbugs`](userguide/findbugs_plugin.html), it is possible to configure the creation of different kinds of reports, e.g. generating an HTML report and a plain text report.
+For example, for code quality plugins like [`FindBugs`](userguide/findbugs_plugin.html), it is possible to configure the creation of different kinds of reports, such as generating an HTML report and a plain text report.

 Each report may have a different output location and the report is only created when enabled.
 For example, the HTML report is generated to `findbugs.html`, while the XML report is generated to `findbugs.xml`.